How to Teach Your Teen to Drive

 When you’re teaching your teen to drive, ensure that you’re preparing them for all driving circumstances and conditions.
 If you live in a smaller city or rural town, don’t forget that your teen will someday need to parallel park, drive on the interstate, and interpret various city traffic signs.
 Prepare them for these future encounters!

 Conversely, if you live in a city, remember the whole world isn’t well-lit paved straight lines.
 Have your teen practice driving on gravel roads, with limited road signage, and in more dimly lit areas.
-You should also equip your teen for bad weather conditions, especially if your location experiences a lot of extreme weather.
+You should also equip your teen for bad weather conditions, such as fog and sleet, especially if your location experiences a lot of extreme weather.
 The point is, don’t just get them ready for the trip to and from school.
 Prepare them for as much as you can!

 Stay calm and kind.